GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/01.501-510/02.Mourn-for-the-Thousands-Slain/docs.md

 ---
+title: |
-title: 502.
-Mourn for the Thousands Slain
+    502. Mourn for the Thousands Slain - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 502.
+Mourn for the Thousands Slain.
+Mourn for the thousands slain,  The youthful and the strong;  Mourn for the wine cup's fearful reign,  And the deluded throng.
+    keywords:  |
-    keywords: Church Hymnal, Mourn for the Thousands Slain, Mourn for the thousands slain,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Mourn for the Thousands Slain, Mourn for the thousands slain.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 502. MOURN FOR THE THOUSANDS SLAIN
+####  Church Hymnal 1941,

 ```txt
 1.